 In 1983 Joe went to Lincoln, Nebraska and took a job with Lincoln Public Schools as a custodian in a junior high school.
 2 years later he was promoted into the maintenance department and got married.
 1 year later he became a First Assistant Building Superintendent.
 In 1987 Joe found out he had a son back in Michigan.
 Michael was 6 years old.
 In 1988 Joe went back to Michigan to find his son.
 In 1989 Joe found his son and his mother became sick for the first time.

 Joe was working, going to Lansing Community College, studying to become a Massage Therapist, and taking care of his mother at home.
 In 1990 Joe's son's mother kidnapped his son and took him to Illinois out of fear that Joe would try to take him away.
-Joe's mother became gravely ill and he ended up having to take care of her at home.
+Joe's mother became gravely ill and he ended up having to take care of her at home full time.
 By 1991 Joe had found his son again and then Michael was taken away again to Wisconsin.
 Joe's wife had left him and he dropped out of school to work 2 full time jobs and continue to take care of his mother at home.
 Joe's mother passed away in 1992 on Christmas Eve.

 Still owing back child support and feeling that nobody wanted him around anymore, Joe went to Hot Springs Arkansas and took a job with the Housing Authority doing maintenance.
 In 1994 he enrolled at University Of Arkansas Quapaw Technical Institute in HVAC, Refrigeration, and Major Appliance Repair.
 Joe became licensed in HVAC and certified as a Universal Technician and graduated in 1995, after which he immediately took a job as a technician working for Sears.
 A week before graduation, Joe had suffered very serious injuries from a major car accident - from which he has never fully recovered.
 Hence, the aquired nickname "RoboJoe".